Justin Richardson: Writer

 Subsequent to the publication of the book, Richardson made numerous appearances as an expert on the Today Show, Good Morning America, 20/20, and CNN.
-His advice to parents appeared in the New York Times, Newsweek, and on NPR's Morning Edition.
+His advice to parents appeared in The New York Times, Newsweek, and on NPR's Morning Edition.

-In 2005, Richardson and his partner, the American playwright Peter Parnell, published their first children's book, And Tango Makes Three (Simon and Schuster).
+In 2005, Richardson and the American playwright Peter Parnell published their first children's book, And Tango Makes Three (Simon and Schuster).
 The book tells the true story of two male penguins in the Central Park Zoo who pair-bonded, built a nest, and together hatched an egg.
 On its publication, The New York Times wrote, "And Tango Makes Three is bound to raise eyebrows, but for those of us eager to encourage our children to include, rather than exclude, it's a welcome addition to the library of families.
-The well-written, perfectly paced text is delivered with a deft touch by the collaborative team of Justin Richardson… and Peter Parnell."
+The well-written, perfectly paced text is delivered with a deft touch by the collaborative team of Justin Richardson...and Peter Parnell."

 The book received several awards, including the American Library Association Notable Book award and the ASPCA Henry Bergh Children's Book Award.
 However, one year after its publication, it became the single most banned or challenged book in the United States.
-According to the American Library Association, Tango was the most banned book in the Country for the years 2006, 2007, 2008, and 2010.
-(It was number 2 in 2009 and number 5 in 2012).
+According to the American Library Association, And Tango Makes Three was the most banned book in the country for the years 2006, 2007, 2008, and 2010.
+It was the number two most challenged book in 2009 and number five in 2012.

 Parnell and Richardson also later collaborated on Christian, the Hugging Lion (Simon & Schuster), a children's picture book about the true story of Christian the lion.

-In later years Richardson was the psychiatric advisor for the second and third season of the HBO series In Treatment starring Gabriel Byrne.
+Personal life

-Richardson was born in Greenwich Village in 1963 and grew up in Rockland County, NY.
-He received his undergraduate, graduate, and medical degrees from Harvard.
-He was Chief Resident in Psychiatry at Harvard's McLean Hospital before joining the faculty of Columbia University College of Physicians & Surgeons.
-He lives in Greenwich Village with Parnell and their daughter.
+Richardson lives in Greenwich Village with his partner, Peter Parnell, and their daughter.